EricCha06/EricCha06/README.md

  **Date**: 28 October 2025

 ### Reflection
-I have opportunity to visit UTMDigital and learn how UTMDigital works for store the student and staff database with their industry partner.
-The visit helped me realize how UTMDigital improves efficiency and user experience for students and staff.
-I was also inspired by how technology like cloud systems and data management is applied in a real university environment.
-Overall, this visit increased my interest in digital transformation and motivated me to improve my skills for future careers.
+I have the opportunity to visit UTMDigital and learn how UTMDigital works to store the student and staff database with their industry partner.
+The talk gave me some experience about how UTMDigital improves user experience for students and staff.
+I also learned how cloud systems and data management work.
+This visit increased my interest in computer science and motivated me to improve my skills for future careers.

 Assignment2️⃣
 -------